PrandiniUniPD/OCRCamera/CodeReviewChecklist.md

 * have respect for the coder and his code.

 ## Pay attention to
-* Comments and specifications about the code (is it properly commented?
-All is it clear and well documented?);
+* Comments and specifications about the code (is it properly commented? is all the code clear and well documented?);
 * code's modularity (is the code modular and sustainable?);
 * code's readability (is the code easily readable?);
 * code's functionality (are the tools used properly used?);